fairsilas/South-China-Sea-Game/README.md

 - **Qing Dynasty Outposts:**
    - Coastal installations established by Qing officials to combat piracy.
    - Locations where players can find quests or engage in naval battles against government forces.

-- **Smuggler's Dens:**
-   - Secret locations where contraband trading takes place and players can acquire rare goods.
-   - Opportunities for undercover dealings with other pirates.

 - **Vietnamese Coast:**
     - A nearby coast with connections to the Tay Son Rebellion and Vietnamese merchants.